Remote-Stream/psyber/README.md

  or

  - Use local audio model to generate new samples for you e.g. `musicgen('90s drum beat heavy 120 bpm', 'drum2')
- - Use it in your code like a normal instrument: Sampler('drum2.gen')
+ - Use it in your code: Sampler('drum2.gen')

+ or

+ - Record a sample via microphone in your browser with `recordMic()` command
+ - Use it in your code: Sampler('<recording-name>.rec')
 ```